csc301-fall-2021/assignment-2-8-cycv5-qe201020335/README.md

 assignment-2-8-cycv5-qe201020335

 ## API Documentation
 Our API is deployed on Heroku with base URL `https://simple-covid.herokuapp.com/`.
+The base url will lead you to the swagger page where you can test the api.

 We have documented our API in much detail with Swagger. **Click [HERE](https://simple-covid.herokuapp.com/docs/index.html?url=swagger.json) for the documentation.**

-The base URL will redirect you to the documentation page if you decide to put it directly in your browser.

 ## Pair Programming